Yamarik1/CMSC447-RPG-04/RPGClass/README.txt

     to the list.
 5. Change directory to 'RPGClass' in terminal.
 6. Use 'py manage.py runserver' in terminal, and then add 'homepage/' to the url.
-7. To run tests, use 'python manage.py test' to see the tests run.
+7. To run tests, use 'python manage.py test' to see the tests run